Certain strategies seem to work but create a wake of misery, while others appear not to work at all.

 Some of the most popular approaches to performance enhancement include; restructuring, process improvement, lean, incentives and rewards, consequence management, business transformation, strategic planning, and change management, to name just a few.

 There have been quite a few studies on why change efforts fail.
 I’ve read many of them and you probably have too.
-Although there is some great analysis done and lessons learned captured in these studies, for me, the bottom line always points in the same direction.
-You don’t really get the performance you want if you don’t bring the people along with you.
+Although there is some great analysis done and lessons learned, that have been captured in these studies, for me, the bottom line always points in the same direction.
+You don’t really get the performance you want if you don’t bring your people along with you.

-The key to unlocking performance, no matter which way you cut it, is people.
+The key to unlocking performance, no matter which way you look at it, is people.

 Point 1: It’s the people